Aniket-Pradhan/Craft/README.md

 ![Screenshot](http://i.imgur.com/SH7wcas.png)

 ## Installation

+The AUR package can be found [here](https://aur.archlinux.org/packages/craft-git/).

-You can install this package with any AUR installer.
+You can install this package with any AUR helper.
 E.g. with aurman (or yay, or any other AUR helper, or just download the PKGBUILD):
 ```
 aurman -S craft-git
 ```